 The announcement, which follows the UK's departure from the European Union, underscores the government's readiness to unlock the potential environmental benefits offered by gene editing of crop and animal species (and other genetic technologies) in the fight against climate change.

 Gene editing involves the process of making precise changes to the DNA of crop or animal species.

 Unlike traditional genetic modification ("GM") techniques, gene editing does not introduce the DNA of other organisms.
 Instead, the process reflects naturally occurring mutations to DNA and centuries' worth of breeding practices designed to develop stronger and healthier species variants.
 Whereas ordinary breeding practices can take years for breeders or growers to identify advantageous traits in a particular species, gene editing involves the application of modern biotechnology to enable scientists to produce quick results.

-It is hoped that modern gene editing practices will enable the UK to mitigate against the consequences of climate change, while working towards long-term sustainability objectives.
+It is hoped that modern gene-editing practices will enable the UK to mitigate against the consequences of climate change while working toward long-term sustainability objectives.